blkluv/photo_booth_sogni/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-A full-stack, open-source "AI photobooth" that lets anyone snap a selfie or upload a photo, then generate stylised images powered by the **Sogni Supernet**.
+An "AI photobooth" web app that allows users to snap a selfie or upload a photo via desktop or mobile, then quickly generate a series of stylised portraits without having to download AI models or have a powerful GPU.
+This is a demo application powered by the whitelabel Sogni Client SDK and open-sourced to give developers a solid example to fork or reference for their own Sogni Supernet powered applications.

+If you build something cool with the Sogni Client SDK let us know and we'll add it to the growing list of "Sogni Superapps": https://www.sogni.ai/super-apps

 Live demo → **https://photobooth.sogni.ai**

 <div align="center">